Knowing what to do during the COVID-19 pandemic can be confusing. Below are answers

 If you were symptomatic before your test, please self-quarantine in your residence hall room or apartment while waiting for your results.

 If you were tested at a non-university location, please upload your positive test result to MyHealthSpace.
-This is critical to assist the university in managing your needs and to notify contact tracers of your results.
 Just login using their UofSC username and password and then on the next screen their date of birth.
 Then, click on Messages tab and then click on New Message button.
 Send message with attachment to I want to UPLOAD my COVID-19 Test Result.

 What is considered a ‘Close Contact’?

 A ‘close contact’ is defined as being within 6 feet of someone who tested positive for COVID-19 for 10-15 minutes without appropriate face coverings, physical distancing and/or not washing or sanitizing their hands.
 The virus is spread primarily from person to person through respiratory droplets when an infected person coughs, sneezes or talks.
 It is be possible to get COVID-19 by touching a surface or object that is contaminated with the virus and then touching one’s own mouth, eyes or nose.